 Exercises like Tai chi and yoga can help lower stress levels, help with relaxation, and increase energy, balance, and flexibility.
-According to Washington University School of Medicine, exercise is currently at the forefront in the treatment of Parkinson’s Disease.
+According to the Washington University School of Medicine, exercise is currently at the forefront in the treatment of Parkinson’s Disease.
 People with PD retain the ability to participate in many forms of exercise and generally respond to exercise interventions similarly to age-matched subjects without PD.
 As such, exercise is currently an area receiving substantial research attention as investigators seek interventions that may modify the progression of the disease, perhaps through neuroprotective mechanisms.
-Many other studies indicate that exercise most likely has many anti-inflammatory, antidepressant and neuroprotective mechanisms that help to improve cognitive health.
+Many other studies indicate that exercise most likely has many anti-inflammatory, antidepressant, and neuroprotective mechanisms that help to improve cognitive health.

 Essential Oils for Parkinson’s Disease

-The use of essential oils may effectively lessen and calm some Parkinson’s disease symptoms such as depression, sleep issues, skin inflammation and digestive concerns.
-Helichrysum and frankincense has been shown to reduce inflammation of the brain, and vetiver oil has been found to reduce tremors.
-Place 4 drops each of frankincense, helichrysum and vetiver oil (12 drops total of essential oils per ounce of carrier) in a carrier oil such as jojoba and apply the blend directly to the skin – the arms or legs or wherever tremors are experienced.
+The use of essential oils may effectively lessen and calm some Parkinson’s disease symptoms such as depression, sleep issues, skin inflammation, and digestive concerns.
+Helichrysum and frankincense have been shown to reduce inflammation of the brain, and vetiver oil has been found to reduce tremors.
+Place 4 drops each of frankincense, helichrysum, and vetiver oil (12 drops total of essential oils per ounce of carrier) in a carrier oil such as jojoba and apply the blend directly to the skin – the arms or legs or wherever tremors are experienced.
 Other helpful essential oils include Marjoram, Lavender, Basil, and Clary Sage.
 Make sure to use high-quality essential oils and not perfumed oils.

 Heavy Metal Detox

-Although the relation between aluminum and neurodegenerative diseases is still controversial, it is related with many brain diseases including Alzheimer’s disease, Parkinson’s disease, and multiple sclerosis.
+Although the relation between aluminum and neurodegenerative diseases is still controversial, it is related to many brain diseases including Alzheimer’s disease, Parkinson’s disease, and multiple sclerosis.
 Studies link high concentrations of aluminum and low levels of magnesium in the pathogenesis of CNS degeneration and Parkinson’s disease.
 Performing several chemical and heavy metal detox programs as well as EDTA chelation can be very useful in removing heavy metals from the body.

 Even though much is still unknown about Parkinson’s disease, much can be done to hinder its effects.
 Most important is getting the proper diagnosis and identification of contributing factors related to each individual.
 Next is getting proper counseling and education – both conventional and natural.
-Third is formulating a plan that incorporates lifestyle, diet, and treatment options, with initial and continuing emphasis on natural alternatives that is monitored by experienced health care practitioners.
+Next is formulating a plan that incorporates lifestyle, diet, and treatment options, with initial and continuing emphasis on natural alternatives that are monitored by experienced health care practitioners.
 With such a plan, one with Parkinson’s disease can successfully implement a slow-down and management of the disease until new research provides a definitive cure.